rancher/docs/content/rancher/v2.x/en/cluster-admin/cleaning-cluster-nodes/_index.md

 >**Note:** Depending on the network provider configured for the cluster the node was part of, some of the chains will or won't be present on the node.

 Iptables rules are used to route traffic from and to containers.
-The created rules are not persistent, so restarting the node will restore iptables to it's original state.
+The created rules are not persistent, so restarting the node will restore iptables to its original state.

 Chains |
 --------|